dylan-keller/bloomfilter-multithread/README.md

-This project is under develeopment and does nothing for now.
+This project is under development and does nothing for now.

 To compile a first time :
 ```